BRutan/XMLWorkbookGenerator/README.md

 o	After FinishSheet() has been called, one cannot write to a previously generated sheet.

-o	Performing these steps out of order will throw a derived NonFatal or SemiFatal exception.

-o	Write operations check if provided row and column are out of bounds, and will throw a nonfatal exception if either are.
+o	Write operations check if provided row and column are out of bounds, and will throw a NonFatal exception if either are.
 The maximum (row, column) is (1048576, 16384) for XLSX workbooks.

 o	A maximum of 255 sheets can be written to the workbook.
 Attempting to write more will throw a SemiFatal exception.

 o	The constructor requires the full file path (folder + file name) where the workbook will be generated.
 It will throw an exception if the file extension is not XLSX.

 o	One cannot overwrite to previously written-to row with another call to the listed write operations, due to the nature of the underlying XML.
 Doing so will throw an exception, to prevent workbook corruption.

 o	Sheet names must be unique in Excel workbooks.
 Trying to add a sheet with a name that has already been added will throw a NonFatal exception.

-o	If an Excel workbook with the same name + path exists at the path provided at the constructor, an exception will be thrown to prevent unintentional overwrites, since it would be overwritten otherwise.
+o	If an Excel workbook with the same name exists at the path provided at the constructor, an exception will be thrown to prevent unintentional overwrites, since it would be entirely overwritten otherwise.

 o	It can only generate files with XLSX extension.